 Before you are officially a guide, you will need to successfully complete a two week orientation period.
 This involves:

 - First up: Completing a trek with us as a paying client.
 This allows you to learn a bit more about the guides, the hike, and ultimately determine if this is something you would like to be a

 - Learning how the office runs (and doing lots of dishes);

 - Prepping and learning information about the hikes, project, etc;

 - Spending time with the children;

-At the conclusion of your trial week, there will be an interview to make sure this is something you would like to give your time to and that we will all get along in the office!
+At the conclusion of your training week, there will be an interview to make sure this is something you would like to give your time to and that we will all get along in the office!
 If all is good with both parties, you’ll become an official Quetzaltrekkers Guide!

 If all of this sounds like music to your ears, apply to become a guide today!